John Sciarra: Early life

-College years
+College career

 After graduating from high school, Sciarra was heavily recruited by major college football and baseball programs, and was also drafted in the 3rd round by the Cleveland Indians to play professional baseball.
 Ultimately, he chose to attend UCLA where he graduated cum laude in 1976 as one of four outstanding seniors to be honored for overall excellence and achievement, and was a member of the Student Legislative Council in 1974.
 Sciarra was quarterback for the Bruins 1972-1976 and named a consensus All-American in 1975.
 He starred in the 1976 Rose Bowl in which UCLA upset favored Ohio State University, which was unbeaten ranked number one in the nation, by a score of 23–10.
 Sciarra was named Most Valuable Player in the game.
 He ran for the most career yards by a quarterback in UCLA history.
 Sciarra was inducted into the UCLA Athletics Hall of Fame in 1994, and the National Football Foundation (College Football) Hall of Fame in 2014.

 Professional career

-After graduating from UCLA in 1976, Sciarra was the third pick of the Chicago Bears in the National Football League draft.
+After graduating from UCLA in 1976, Sciarra was the 103rd overall pick in the fourth round by the Chicago Bears in the 1976 National Football League draft.
 He opted to sign a two-year contract with the BC Lions of the Canadian Football League on May 26, 1976.
 During the 1977 off season, Sciarra started his business career with Massachusetts Mutual Life Insurance Co. with a focus on selling life insurance within qualified pension plans.